Weight Balancing on Boundaries: Antipodal points on convex polyhedra

 A facet ($(d-1)$-dimensional face) of $C$ is a subset of a facet of either $P$ or $-P$.
 We start with the special case in which $C$ is simple.
 That is, every vertex of $C$ is contained in exactly $d$ facets of $P$ or $-P$.
 A vertex of $C$ is of \emph{type $(j, d-j)$} if it is contained in $j$ facets of $P$ and $d-j$ facets of $-P$.
 Let $v$ be any vertex of $C$, and let $(k, d-k)$ be the type of $v$.
 If $k =d/2$, we are done.
 Thus, we assume without loss of generality that $k< d/2$.
 Since $C$ is centrally symmetric, $-v \in C$, and $-v$ is of type $(d-k, k)$.
 Since the $1$-skeleton of $C$ is connected, there exists a path $P$ in the skeleton from $v$ to $-v$.
 Let $(x,y)$ be an edge of $P$ with $x$ and $y$ of type $(i, d-i)$ and $(j, d-j)$, respectively.
 Then $j \in \{i-1, i, i+1\}$.
 Thus, there exists a vertex $w$ on $P$ of type $(d/2, d/2)$.

 Now, we consider the general case where $C$ might have a vertex that is an intersection of more than $d$ facets.
 We consider an infinitesimal perturbation of hyperplanes defining facets of $P$ to make $C$ simple.
 Then, the perturbed version $\tilde{C}$ of $C$ has a vertex $\tilde{v}$ of type $(d/2, d/2)$, which corresponds to a vertex $v$ of $C$.
-Thus, $v$ must lie at an intersection of $S_{d/2}(P)$ and $S_{d/2}(-P)$. \end{proof}
+Thus, $v$ must lie at an intersection of $S_{d/2}(P)$ and $S_{d/2}(-P)$, completing the proof of Theorem~\ref{theorem: halving}.

 Thus we can always find an antipodal pair of points from $\lfloor d/2 \rfloor$- and $\lceil d/2 \rceil$-dimensional faces.
 However, this does not extend to other pairs of dimensions $k$ and $d-k$.

 \begin{proposition} There exists a convex polyhedron $P \subseteq \Rset^d$ containing the origin such that for any $k < \lfloor d/2 \rfloor$, it holds that $S_{k}(P) \cap S_{d-k}(-P) = \emptyset$. \end{proposition} \begin{proof} First, we consider the case where $d=2m$ is even (thus, $k<m$).
 Consider an equilateral triangle $T$ centered at the origin.
 Then, we observe that all three vertices of $T$ lie outside $-T$.
 Let $T^{m} = T \times \dots \times T$ be the Cartesian product of $T$ in $\Rset ^{2m}$.
 Then, a $k$-dimensional face of $P = T^{m}$ is the Cartesian product of $k$ edges and $m-k$ vertices of $T$.
 Since $m-k > 0$ and a vertex of $T$ lies outside $-T$, the face cannot intersect $-P = (-T)^{m}$.
 If $d= 2m+1 \ge 3$ is odd, we consider $P = I \times T^{m}$, where $I = [-1, 2] $ is an interval.
 The remaining argument is analogous. \end{proof}